rosfran/csv-aggregator/README.md

 # Test cases

-    The class com.mendix.csv.aggregator.AggregatorApplicationTests, in the test Maven profile, uses Mockito (MockMVC) to implement some interesting test cases.
+    The class AggregatorApplicationTests, in the test Maven profile, uses Mockito (MockMVC) to implement some interesting test cases.
 * allMediumFilesRequested
 * allSmallFilesRequeste